soxand16/auto_grader/README.md

-# auto_grader
+# Automatic Grading Program

-Automatic grading program for python homework assignments.
+This program is designed to cutdown on time spent grading student submissions by automating the process using unittest framework.